 As per Proofpoint, 74% of organizations only focus on phishing-based training.
 It seems problematic as attackers use different behavioral tactics to target the employees.
 Thus, businesses should train employees holistically about different security practices, including password best practices, ransomware, BEC, etc.

 Attackers often hack an account by guessing its password.
 Thus, if your password is easy to guess, you are more likely to get in trouble.

-So, always choose a strong and complicated password.
+So, always choose a strong and complicated password (a password generator can help you with this).
 It should be a mix of words, numbers, and special characters.
 Also, use different passwords for each account to reduce the probability of getting many accounts hacked.

 4. Check for email authentication

 One best way to ensure email security is through email authentications.
 The authentication technique uses cryptographic standards and protocols to help you verify the sender's legitimacy.

 To verify the sender's authenticity, ensure that the email is passing on the following by checking out the email header:

 Ensures that the email comes from an authentic sender, not from a relays server.

 - Domain Key Identified Mail (DKIM)